Chengdu Metro: Line 4

 Line 4 is the third line to enter revenue service on the metro network in Chengdu, Sichuan.
 Line 4 runs in an east–west direction, stretching from Wansheng in Wenjiang to Xihe in the Longquanyi.
 The first phase started construction on 22 July 2011, and began operation on 26 December 2015.
 Testing began on the east of west extensions of Line 4 as part of Phase II expansion on 10 December 2016.
 Line 4's color is green.
+It was the first line to use the longer and wider Type A trains, which are higher capacity.